PHILODENDRON AND MONSTERA CARE:

 We listed both Philodendron and Monstera (and Rhaphidaphora - we'll get to them) on this care guide, as if to say that they are different, and that is because they are.
 While the care for them is the same, in most cases, there is a difference in the taxonomy of the two that has a very simple explanation Most people think that Monstera Delicioso is a Philodendron.
 That's easy to understand, especially when the common name given to it is 'Split Leaf Philodendron'.
 The difference is simple, but not always seen in houseplants, because it takes maturity and years of the correct growing conditions to see.
 While many Philodendrons and all Monsteras have 'split leaves', only Monsteras will fenestrate.
 You can look that fun word, and others, up on our Plant Jargon page, but we'll spell it out for you here too.

 Fenestration is a long word to describe the holes and splits in the leaves of a Monstera.
-Your traditional Golden Pothos, when grown vertically, will produce leaves many feet in length, and will, in fact, split.
-They won't, however, fenestrate, or produce leaves with holes in them.
 Below is an example of a more mature Monstera Delicioso leaf.
-The difference between a Monstera and a Philodendron is those holes.
-That's it.
+The main difference between a Monstera and a Philodendron is those holes.

 Now, let's talk about Rhaphidophora.
 The most common Rhaphidophora is the Tetrasperma, knick-named 'Monstera Minima'.
 The "minima" portion to that is exactly the difference between Monsteras and Rhaphidophoras.
 The meaning of 'Monstera' is monstrous, large, huge, big!
 While Rhaphidophoras will fenestrate, they are smaller leafed species.